 - You’re having trouble finding time to write, or you find your energy and enthusiasm for writing comes in bursts

-- You have lots of unstructured pieces of writing and don’t know how to fit them together into a novel or feel like you lack the skill to do so
+- You are fidgeting with lots of unstructured pieces of writing and don’t know how to fit them together into a novel or feel like you lack the skill to do so

 - You don’t feel confident in your writing and aren’t sure how to improve it

 - You’re encountering plot holes that you don’t know how to correct

 - You have questions and don’t know who to ask for help

 If some of these points resonate strongly with you, take a shortcut and get your unique answered faster by scheduling a FREE, no-obligation consultation.

 What are the benefits of writing coaching?